 If you are unable to stay alone during the day or if you are currently caring for someone and struggling to balance your care giving responsibilities with your employment outside the home, adult day care could be the solution.

 Most adult day care centers operate Monday through Friday during normal business hours.
 Some programs, however, offer services in the evening and on weekends.
-For more information on adult day care programs in your area, Kansas residents can contact the Kansas Adult Day Care Association at 785-232-5770, or the Midland Care Connection at 785-232-2044.
-You can also obtain additional information by contacting your local Division of Aging or Area Agency on Aging office at 316-660-7298 or 1-800-367-7298.
+For more information on adult day care programs in your area, including the Program of All-Inclusive Care for the Elderly (PACE), Kansas residents can contact the Aging and Disability Resource Center (ADRC) at 855-200-2372.
+You can also obtain information by contacting Bluestem PACE at 844-588-7223.